Operating an Ambulance Service

-All Ambulance Services are required to submit a Quality Assurance and Improvement Plan to the EMS Division once they receive their CON.
+All ambulance services are required to submit a Quality Assurance and Improvement (QA-QI) Plan to the Emergency Medical Services (EMS) Division once they receive their CON.
 The purpose of the QA-QI Plan is to help improve EMS services across the District.
 It requires, among other things, that Ambulance Services analyze trends in the care being delivered by their providers, investigate and report untoward incidents, and submit an annual report to the Department of Health.

 All ambulances in the District are currently required to meet the GSA standard Federal Specification for the Star-of-Life Ambulance KKK-A-1822F or NFPA 1917 “Standard for Automotive Ambulances”, whichever is in effect at the time the ambulance is manufactured.
 Additionally we also utilize other standards for District ambulances, including the Ambulance Manufacturers Division (AMD) of the National Truck Equipment Association (NTEA), the American College of Surgeons (ACS) Ambulance Equipment Standard and the United States Pharmacopeia (USP).